So everyone can be a hero.

 - AbleGamers – combating social isolation through play (nonprofit about disability inclusion and accessibility in gaming)

 Developers, designers, writers – everyone can play a part in improving accessibility.
-However, if this seems too overwhelming, you wish to devise more of a strategy for repeated titles, or it is beyond remediation and you want to make sure to get advanced tools (testing with screen reader compatibility, doing more extensive checks), please use the contact form or contact me via email.
+However, if this seems too overwhelming for you, you have specific questions about accessibility for your project, or you wish to devise more of a strategy for repeated titles, or you want to make sure to get advanced tools (testing with screen reader compatibility, doing more extensive checks), please use the contact form or contact me via email.